SHKIM-Neo/KernelGen/README.md

 # KernelGen
-Binary file generator of kernel or image(feature map)
+Binary file generator of kernel or image(feature map) with random float number

 ## Overview
 - Runnble on linux only (if you run on windows, you need mingw)